glassroom/heinsen_tree/README.md

 #### Example: Using Beam Search to Make Predictions

-Here we use [beam search](https://en.wikipedia.org/wiki/Beam_search) to find the top k allowed paths in `tree.paths` that have the highest joint predicted probability.
+Here we use [beam search](https://en.wikipedia.org/wiki/Beam_search) to find the top k allowed paths that have the highest joint predicted probability.
 The number of allowed paths is fixed, so we can execute beam search in parallel over *all* allowed paths efficiently:

 ```python